MinhPham123456789/NetworkVisualizationAndOptimization/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine
+These instructions will aid you to prepare the necessary environment for the application

 ### Installation